Morris De Morgan Arts & Crafts Pre-Raphaelite Victorian Medieval Site Map

 But the peacock had a rich history before long before their rediscovery by William Morris.
 In India, they were a symbol of royalty, and in Middle Ages were a symbol of the Resurrection.
 As Arts & Crafts transitioned into Art Nouveau, the peacock remained a favored motif.
 Walter Crane's Islamic/Indian peacock dish in 1906 and Louis Comfort Tiffany iridescent peacock vase in 1901 are examples.

-The Peacock borders are available with the original pink carnations, and also with red carnations.
+The Peacock borders are available with the original pink carnations, and also purple and red carnations.
+All have yellow centers.

 Application: This is a small decorative border tile, suitable for any interior wall.
 Tiles are ceramic and 6 x 3 inches.